Colvin family

-The Colvin family, for the purposes of this article, is that group of people descended from James Colquhoun Colvin (1767–1847), the son of Alexander Colvin (1718–1791) and Elizabeth 'Bettie' née Kennedy (1714–1795).
+The Colvin family is the family descended from James Colquhoun Colvin (1767–1847), the son of Alexander Colvin (1718–1791) and Elizabeth 'Bettie' née Kennedy (1714–1795).
 James was a merchant trading between London and Calcutta during the East India Company.
 This Anglo-Indian family was intimately involved with the British Raj, first as traders and then as administrators and soldiers.
 Their descendants continued in service to the British Empire and later in some of its constituent countries.

 First generation

 In 1802 James married Maria Jackson (1780–1834) at Fort William, India.
 Among their children were: